 I read that herbs do not like to be overly wet so I try to keep my watering at a minimum but honestly I am not an expert.
 Take my advice and look to those who know all about gardening and herbs for keeping them alive advice.

 I love how this DIY farmhouse vintage container herb garden turned out and I loved sharing how to build a herb garden with you.
+If you need help deciding on what to plant in a container I have a whole post on container flower gardening for beginners.
+It talks about what plants and flowers to plant in one pot.

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION